dcm4che/dcm4che/dcm4che-tool/dcm4che-tool-stowrs/README.md

                                       xml or json.
 The value of Accept header will then be sent in request header as application/dicom+xml or
                                       application/dicom+json.
-Note that for
+For DICOM
-                                      DICOM objects application/dicom+xml will
+                                      objects, if this option is not set then application/dicom+xml will be used
-                                      always be used by default.
+                                      always by default.
 If this flag is absent, for bulkdata type of objects the value specified in -t option will be used to determine application/dicom+xml
                                       or application/dicom+json.
 If -t option
                                       is absent as well then